-- When all framing has been completed and windows are fixed.
+- All framing complete and windows installed.
 This gives the inspector the best opportunity to check for any defects within the framing.
-In particular, roof tie-downs, bottom plate fixings, the correct bracing of wall frames and adequate window clearances.

-- An intermediate inspection to checks roof-fixing, masonry walls, interior wall linings and wet-area preparation.
+- An intermediate inspection to check roof covering, masonry walls, interior wall linings and wet-area preparation.
 Correct application of damp proof membranes is very important as 85% of builder call backs are due to leaks in wet areas.

 - A final hand-over inspection to check all plumbing fixtures, fittings, doors and second fix carpentry, paint, paving and general finish.
 For the final hand-over inspection, the building supervisor responsible for the house and the client should also attend.

 Quantity over Quality!